C.E. Moseley Store – Salters, South Carolina

 South Carolina | SC Picture Project | Williamsburg County Photos | C.E.
 Moseley Store

-Though the building looks like a relic from a different era, it operated as a general store from 1943 until the 1980s.
-It is located across the street from the Salters Depot, a strategic location for a business to serve passengers waiting to travel this line of the Atlantic Coast Railroad.
+The store is located across the street from the Salters Depot, a strategic location for a business to serve passengers waiting to travel this line of the Atlantic Coast Railroad.

 Reflections on the C.E.
 Moseley Store